markcheret/footnotes/readme.txt

 - Bugfix: Reference container: add class 'footnote_plugin_symbol' to disambiguate repurposed class 'footnote_plugin_link'.

 = 2.3.0 =
-- Add: optional hard links in referrers and backlinks for AMP compatibility, thanks to @psykonevro bug report, thanks to @martinneumannat code contribution.
+- Adding: Referrers and backlinks: optional hard links for AMP compatibility, thanks to @psykonevro bug report, thanks to @martinneumannat code contribution.
 - Bugfix: Reference container: convert top padding to margin and make it a setting, thanks to @hamshe bug report.
-- Bugfix: Referrers and tooltips: disable box shadow to more effectively remove unwanted underline as bottom border, thanks to @klusik bug report.
+- Bugfix: Referrers and backlinks: more effectively remove unwanted underline by disabling box shadow used instead of bottom border, thanks to @klusik feedback.
-- Bugfix: Dashboard: swap Custom CSS migration Boolean, meaning 'show legacy' instead of 'migration complete', due to storage data structure constraints.
+- Bugfix: Dashboard: Custom CSS: swap migration Boolean, meaning 'show legacy' instead of 'migration complete', due to storage data structure constraints.
-- Update: Dashboard: rename 'Priority level' tab as 'Scope and priority', to account for the new alternative depending on widget_text hook activation.
+- Update: Dashboard: Priority level: rename tab as 'Scope and priority', to account for the new alternative depending on widget_text hook activation.
-- Bugfix: Referrers and tooltips: correct scope of the line height fix to only affect the referrers.
+- Bugfix: Referrers and tooltips: correct scope of the line height fix to only affect the referrers, not the tooltip content.
 - Bugfix: Referrers: extend clickable area to the full line height in sync with current pointer shape.
 - Bugfix: Referrers: extend scope of the underline inhibition to be more comprehensive and consistent.
-- Bugfix: Reference container: edits to optional basic responsive page layout style sheet.
+- Bugfix: Reference container: Basic responsive page layout: edits to one of the optional style sheets.

 = 2.2.10 =
 - Bugfix: Reference container: add option for table borders to revert 2.0.0/2.0.1 change, thanks to @noobishh bug report.